History of Target Corporation: 1962–1975: Founding of Target

-In 1969, the company acquired the Boston-based Lechmere electronics and appliances chain that operated in New England, and the Philadelphia-based jewelry chain J.E.
+In 1969, the company acquired the Boston-based Lechmere electronics and appliances chain, which operated in New England, as well as the Philadelphia-based jewelry chain J.E.
 Caldwell.
 It expanded Target Stores into Texas and Oklahoma with six new units and built its first distribution center in Fridley, Minnesota.
 The Dayton Company merged with the Detroit-based J.L.
-Hudson Company that year, to become the Dayton-Hudson Corporation, the 14th largest retailer in the United States, consisting of Target and five major department store chains: Dayton's, Diamond's of Phoenix, Arizona, Hudson's, John A. Brown of Oklahoma City, Oklahoma, and Lipman's.
+Hudson Company that year to become the Dayton-Hudson Corporation, the 14th largest retailer in the United States, consisting of Target and five major department store chains: Dayton's; Diamond's of Phoenix, Arizona; Hudson's; John A. Brown of Oklahoma City, Oklahoma; and Lipman's.
 The company offered Dayton-Hudson stock on the New York Stock Exchange.
-The Dayton Foundation changed its name to the Dayton Hudson Foundation, and Dayton-Hudson maintained its 5% donation of its taxable income to the foundation.
+The Dayton Foundation changed its name to the Dayton Hudson Foundation, and Dayton-Hudson continued its practice of donating 5% of its taxable income to the foundation.

-In 1970, Target Stores added seven new units, including two units in Wisconsin, and the 24-unit chain reached $200 million in sales.
-Dayton-Hudson said at the time that they could forecast their discount store operations overshadowing their department store revenue in the near future.
-Dayton-Hudson acquired the Team Electronics specialty chain that was headed by Stephen L. Pistner.
-It acquired the Chicago-based jeweler C.D.
-Peacock, Inc., and the San Diego-based jeweler J. Jessop and Sons.
-Also in 1970 Dayton-Hudson purchased Ronzone's in Las Vegas, Nevada, to be converted to a Diamond's store.
-In January 1970 Dayton-Hudson announced they would be one of the tenants of the IDS Center, the first modern era skyscraper built in Minneapolis, Minnesota, which would be their headquarters until 2000.
+In 1970, Target Stores added seven new units, including two units in Wisconsin, and the twenty-four-unit chain reached $200 million in sales.
+Dayton-Hudson said at the time that they could forecast their discount-store operations overshadowing their department store revenue in the near future.
+Dayton-Hudson acquired the Team Electronics specialty chain, which was headed by Stephen L. Pistner.
+It subsequently acquired the Chicago-based jeweler C.D.
+Peacock, Inc., and the San Diego–based jeweler J. Jessop and Sons.
+Also in 1970, Dayton-Hudson purchased Ronzone's in Las Vegas, Nevada, converting it into a Diamond's store.
+In January 1970, Dayton-Hudson announced they would be one of the tenants of the IDS Center, the first modern-era skyscraper built in Minneapolis, Minnesota.
+The location would serve as their headquarters until 2000.
 In 1971, Dayton-Hudson acquired sixteen stores from the Arlan's department store chain in Colorado, Iowa, and Oklahoma.
 Two of those units reopened as Target stores that year.
-Dayton-Hudson's sales across all its chains surpassed $1 billion, with the Target chain only contributing a fraction to it.
-In 1972, the other fourteen units from the Arlan's acquisition were reopened as Target stores to make a total of 46 units.
-As a result of its rapid expansion and the top executives' lack of experience in discount retailing, the chain reported its first decrease in profits since its initial years.
-Its loss in operational revenue was due to overstocking and carrying goods over multiple years regardless of inventory and storage costs.
-By then, Dayton-Hudson considered selling off the Target Stores subsidiary.
-Dayton-Hudson acquired two Twin Cities mail order firms in 1972, Sibley and Consolidated Merchandising.
-In 1973, Stephen Pistner, who had already revived Team Electronics and would later work for Montgomery Ward and Ames, was named chief executive officer of Target Stores, and Kenneth A. Macke was named Target Stores' senior vice president.
-The new management marked down merchandise to clean out its overstock and allowed only one new unit to open that year.
+Also that year, Dayton-Hudson's sales across all its chains surpassed $1 billion.
+In 1972, the other fourteen units from Arlan's acquisition were reopened as Target stores, bringing the total number of units to forty-six.
+As a result of its rapid expansion and the top executives' lack of experience in discount retailing, the chain reported its first decrease in profits since its initial years, and Dayton-Hudson considered selling off the Target Stores subsidiary.
+The chain's loss in operational revenue was due to overstocking and carrying goods over multiple years, regardless of inventory and storage costs.
+Dayton-Hudson acquired two Twin Cities mail-order firms, Sibley and Consolidated Merchandising, that same year.
+In 1973, Stephen Pistner, who had already revived Team Electronics and would later work for Montgomery Ward and Ames, was named chief executive officer of Target Stores, and Kenneth A. Macke was named Target Stores' senior vice-president.
+The new management marked down merchandise to clear out its overstock and allowed only one new unit to open that year.